What makes you #UBTrueBlue?

-Realizing on-campus job experience would be a good way to immerse herself in the UB community, Isha Pandey started working at Putnam’s in the Student Union.
+Realizing on-campus job experience would be a good way to immerse herself in the UB community, Isha Pandey started working at the Union Marketplace & Eatery.

 As a manufacturing engineer, Isha now works at an international pharmaceutical company just outside of Buffalo.
 The skills she learned working on-campus, combined with her classroom coursework set her up for post graduate employment.
 “Juggling work with your class schedule, and communicating with your supervisors to balance it all really set me up for success after graduation.
 I feel totally comfortable talking to my superiors and prioritizing the jobs I have to do and I attribute much of that to my on-campus job experience,” said Isha.

 I carry the lessons I learned while working at the [Union Marketplace & Eatery], with me everywhere I go."